- In one line: The Budget hit sentiment, but we take some encouragement from the large upward revision to the PMI.

 Rob Wood (Chief UK Economist)UK

-- In one line: Consumers are back in business.
+- In one line: House prices bounce back after pre-Budget pause.

 Rob Wood (Chief UK Economist)UK